glass-earth/glass-earth/AstronomersAndroid/README.md

 * Select lesson and switch graph

   Teacher can browse and select lesson using navigation menu.
 Each lesson may contain many graphs.
-They can easily switch current graph by dragging on screen.
+They can easily switch current graph by dragging finger on screen.
 Unity App will update current graph and student Web App will update content immediately.

 * Use NFC tag to activate story